 Most diamond engagement rings are set with a diamond that has a color grade of either G, H or I. These diamond colors offer the best value for shoppers.
 It is virtually impossible to see traces of color in these diamonds, especially once they are mounted.
 They look nearly the same as a colorless diamond for a fraction of the cost.

-For a diamond that will be set in a yellow gold mounting, you can choose a diamond color of J, or even K, and still have a “white” appearance.
-The yellow color of the metal will compliment the slight yellow color of the diamond.
+As mentioned above for a diamond that will be set in a yellow or rose gold mounting, you can choose a diamond color of J, or even K, and still have a “white” appearance.

 To make sure that your diamond looks as white or colorless as possible, be sure to select side stones that are the same or lower in color than the center diamond.
 So for example, if your center diamond is H color, the side diamonds should be H, I or J color.
 Choosing side diamonds that are significantly higher in color could make the center diamond appear more yellow.